AyakaTakahashi/shoe-sales-ec-site/README.md

 # Shoe Sales EC Site
-Welcome to the Shoe Sales EC Site, an e-commerce platform dedicated exclusively to the sale of shoes.
-Our platform offers a seamless shopping experience for customers looking to purchase their next pair of shoes, as well as comprehensive management tools for administrators.
+Welcome to the Shoe Sales EC Site(this is not a official site, just a traininig site that author made), an e-commerce platform dedicated exclusively to the sale of shoes.

 ## Technology
 - PHP laravel